Ingefast/RNAseq_analyser/README.md

 Ordinary assembly fasta files and ``hisat2`` indexed fasta files (hisat2-build) should be available for the relevant genome and are usually downloadable from general or organism-specific genome repositories like ([TAIR10](https://www.arabidopsis.org/download/index-auto.jsp?dir=%2Fdownload_files%2FGenes%2FTAIR10_genome_release)).

-Annotation files in gtf format can be downloaded/adapted from the TAIR10 **Arabidopsis** genome repository above, but a functional gtf file for only the five chromosomes is provided under [example](/example/genomic_reference_files).
+Annotation files in gtf format can be downloaded/adapted from the TAIR10 **Arabidopsis** genome repository above, but a functional gtf file for only the five chromosomes is provided under the examples folder.
 To prepare bed files out of gtf or gff3 files is not straightforward.
 The [`gff2bed`](https://bedops.readthedocs.io/en/latest/content/reference/file-management/conversion/gff2bed.html) tool from ``BEDOPS`` suit is an option.
 Another possibility, often more pragmatic, is to process it with a combination of linux regular expressions and/or manual editing in a text editor.

 # INSTALLATION